Preventing Tech-based Abuse of Women Grants Program FAQs

 When will successful grant recipients be notified?

 Successful grant recipients will be notified at the completion of the assessment process.
-It is anticipated that this will be in July 2023.
+It is anticipated that this will be in February/March 2025.

 Reporting